ziniman/wordpress-cluster/README.md

 Please make sure you follow the next steps before deploying your code:
 * Make sure you have an AWS account or create a new one.
 * Create an AWS Private Key
-* Register to the Zend Server AMI your would like to use (based on your PHP version, Zend Server Edition and OS.
+* Register to the Zend Server AMI your would like to use (based on your PHP version, Zend Server Edition and OS).
 The list of version is available [here](https://aws.amazon.com/marketplace/seller-profile/ref=dtl_pcp_sold_by?ie=UTF8&id=be5eed04-c761-4e81-b278-dca2d20b8482).
 * Generate a [CloudFormation template](http://www.zend.com/en/products/server/cloudformation) on Zend.com based on the AMI you would like to run.

 ## Generate a ZPK (Zend Server Package) Deployment file